Staff profile - Jessica Walton

-Phi Beta Kappa Society for academic excellence (2004) racism, anti-racism, identity, belonging, transnational migration, intercultural relations, anthropology of emotion, lived experience, South Korea
+Phi Beta Kappa Society for academic excellence (2004) racism, anti-racism, identity, belonging, transnational migration, intercultural relations, embodiment, lived experience, South Korea

 Warr D, Aidani M, Gerrard J, Priest N, Walton J, Paradies Y. 2012.
 Understanding place-based racism and fostering interculturalism.
 University of Melbourne Interdisciplinary Seed grant. $30,000.